Fritz Jean

-Fritz Alphonse Jean (born 1956) is a Haitian economist, politician and writer who served as governor of the Banque de la République d'Haïti from 1998 until 2001.
-Since 2012, he is the President of the Chamber of Commerce, Industry and Professions of Nord-Est. and is part of the national commemoration committee of the 100th anniversary of the United States occupation of Haiti.
-Elected by the Montana Consensus as Provisional President of Haiti, January 30th, 2022.
-Elected by the Louisiana Summit as Provisional President of Haiti, January 16th, 2022, to lead the transitional government.
+Fritz Alphonse Jean is a Haitian economist, politician and writer who served as the 3rd chairman of the Transitional Presidential Council of Haiti from March to August 2025.
+He previously served as prime minister of Haiti in 2016 and as governor of the Banque de la République d'Haïti from 1998 until 2001.
+Since 2012, he is the president of the Chamber of Commerce, Industry and Professions of Nord-Est and is part of the national commemoration committee of the 100th anniversary of the United States occupation of Haiti.
+He was elected by the Montana Consensus as the head of the provisional president of Haiti on January 30, 2022.

 Early life and education

 Fritz Jean was born in Cap-Haïtien.
 He originates from the nearby commune of Sainte-Suzanne, Nord-Est, where he spent many childhood summers and with which he maintains strong ties.
 Fritz Jean studied economics and mathematics in the United States, in New York at Fordham University and the New School for Social Research before returning to pursue his professional career in Haiti.